solidi/learning-notes/interviews/career-tips.md

 ## INTRO
-- Talk about years in software expereince.
+- Talk about years in software experience.
     - In New York
     - Highlight ic / manager, mobile/web.
     - Mobile to data intensive applications